kawogi/rost-west/doc/compiling/README.md

-    ENABLE_GETTEXT=ON          - Build with Gettext; Allows using translations ENABLE_SPATIAL=ON          - Build with LibSpatial; Speeds up AreaStores ENABLE_OPENSSL=ON          - Build with OpenSSL; Speeds up SHA1 and SHA2 hashing ENABLE_SOUND=ON            - Build with OpenAL, libogg & libvorbis; in-game sounds ENABLE_LTO=<varies>        - Build with IPO/LTO optimizations (smaller and more efficient than regular build) ENABLE_LUAJIT=ON           - Build with LuaJIT (much faster than non-JIT Lua) ENABLE_PROMETHEUS=OFF      - Build with Prometheus metrics exporter (listens on tcp/30000 by default)
+    ENABLE_GETTEXT=ON          - Build with Gettext; Allows using translations ENABLE_SPATIAL=ON          - Build with LibSpatial; Speeds up AreaStores ENABLE_OPENSSL=ON          - Build with OpenSSL; Speeds up SHA1 and SHA2 hashing ENABLE_LTO=<varies>        - Build with IPO/LTO optimizations (smaller and more efficient than regular build) ENABLE_LUAJIT=ON           - Build with LuaJIT (much faster than non-JIT Lua) ENABLE_PROMETHEUS=OFF      - Build with Prometheus metrics exporter (listens on tcp/30000 by default)